junxit/us-congress-bills-110/bill.md

 ## § 2.
 Colorado River Indian Tribes

-From revenues deposited into the Treasury after the date of the enactment of this Act pursuant to section 3 of the Act of August 7, 1946 (25 U.S.C.
-385c) and disbursed pursuant to Public Law 82–136, from power operations on the reservation of the Colorado River Indian Tribe and earnings derived from such revenues under section 1(b) of the Act of June 24, 1938 (25 U.S.C.
-162a(b)), the Secretary of the Interior may make an annual disbursement to the Colorado River Indian Tribes.
-Funds disbursed under this section—

-- **(1)** shall be used to fund the Office of the Colorado River Indian Tribes Reservation Energy Development;
+The Secretary of the Interior may make, subject to amounts provided in subsequent appropriations Acts, an annual disbursement to the Colorado River Indian Tribes.
+Funds disbursed under this section shall be used to fund the Office of the Colorado River Indian Tribes Reservation Energy Development and shall not be less than $200,000 and not to exceed $350,000 annually.
-- **(2)** shall not affect funds held from any other irrigation project;
-- **(3)** shall not be less than $200,000 and not to exceed $350,000 annually; and
-- **(4)** shall only be disbursed in years that the revenues deposited exceed the amount required to carry out the purposes for which they were deposited under section 3(1) of the Act of August 7, 1946 (25 U.S.C.
-385c(1)).

 ## § 3.
 Gila River Indian Community contracts